5 min read · June 5, 2026

 • Pricing: Custom, by module.

-• Best for: High-volume, hourly, and frontline hiring.
-Skip if: you hire a handful of specialized roles.
+• Skip if: you hire a handful of specialized roles.

 HireVue is the enterprise standard for AI video interviewing, with on-demand interviews, game-based assessments, and structured interview guides at scale.
 It now analyzes transcripts rather than facial expressions.